escobard/graphql-apps/notes.md

 mutation {

-	// arguments for addUser type defined within the schema/schema file addUser(firstName: "Tom", age: 26){
+	// arguments for addUser type defined within the schema/schema file
+	// arguments not defined will not return data, as usual addUser(firstName: "Tom", age: 26){

 		// the argument here returns the properties of the mutation id
+		firstName
+		age
+	}
+}

+mutation {
+		// due to the patch request type, this mutation ONLY updates the specified fields, but requires the ID editUser(id:"40", firstName: "TEST"){
+		id
 		firstName
 		age